 The cute Havanese breed is actually native to Cuba.
 The adjective ‘cute’ barely begins to describe these loveable dogs, not to mention their superb coats.
-But like all long-haired breeds, their coats require ongoing attention to keep them looking healthy and groomed.
+But like all long-haired breeds, the Havanese coat requires ongoing attention.
+In this article we will look at some of the more popular Havanese haircuts, such as the Teddy Bear Cut and the Puppy Cut style.

-If you are looking to buy a Havanese puppy, these tips can steer you in the right direction with respect to taking care of the Havanese coat.
+If you are looking to buy a Havanese puppy, the tips below can steer you in the right direction with respect to taking care of the Havanese coat.
 In particular, you can gain valuable tips on how to groom Havanese the right way whether at home or in the salon.
-Read on to get tips about some of the more popular Havanese haircut styles.
+Read on to get a better idea about some of the more popular Havanese haircut styles such as the Teddy Bear Cut or the Puppy Cut.

 Similarly if you are working as a professional groomer and have customers bringing in their Havanese pet for a grooming appointment, you can also utilize the suggestions listed below, to good effect.